-In addition to meeting the standards and requirements of the College of Arts and Sciences, degree candidates must complete department requirements in sociology and related fields for a total of 40 credits.
+In addition to meeting the standards and requirements of the College of Arts and Sciences, degree candidates must complete department requirements in sociology and related fields for a total of 36 credits.
 With good reason, students may modify the major program in consultation with a department adviser.
 Introduction to Sociology (SOCI 1101) is normally the first course taken by majors, but late transfers can substitute Social Problems and Solutions (SOCI 2601) or Sociology of the Family (SOCI 2211) in its place.

-Required Courses: Credits
+Required Cours es: Credits

 SOCI 1101 Introduction to Sociology 3

 SOCI 2910 Research Methods 3

 (Prerequisite MATH 1101 or1203)

 SOCI 3310 Sociological Theories 3

-SOCI 3891 Internships 4

-SOCI 5988 Senior Seminar in Sociolog y 3
+SOCI 5988 Senior Šeminar in Sociology 3

-Т otal: 16
+0. Total: 12

 Electives:

-Four sociology 2000 level courses 12
+Four sociology 2000 level courses

 (limit one special topics course)

-One sociology 3000/4000 level course 3
+One sociology 3 000/4000 level course 3

-Total : 15
+Total: 15